|

 and granite, palm-fringed beaches and a preserved Ang Thong National Marine Park.
 Only a decade ago or so, Koh Samui was once a

 sleepy coconut island.
 Today, it has evolved into a respectable tourist destination with an international airport.
+A real highlight of this trip was visiting Ang Thong, a fascinating group

 of 42 islands in the Gulf of Thailand north of Samui.
 The dramatic craggy islands with tall rock walls rise from the sea in an area over 38